 On the West Coast, however, there are a few locations in particular we recommend for the best chance to spot orca whales.
 These locations include Long Beach, Monterey Bay, and San Diego.
 Historically, these Cali coasts have been recorded as seeing a denser killer whale population, particularly during feeding times when their prey is also populous.

 For more information on killer whale season, contact us at Harbor Breeze.
-For decades, we have been Long Beach and Los Angeles’ top trusted whale watching company, providing exceptional tours and educational commentary to enhance the whale watching experience.
-Contact us today for ticket information for an exciting whale watching experience that the entire family will remember for a lifetime.
+For decades, we have been Long Beach and Los Angeles’ top trusted whale watching company, providing exceptional tours and educational commentary to enhance the Long Beach whale watching experience.
+Contact us today for ticket information for an exciting Los Angeles whale watching experience that the entire family will remember for a lifetime.
 All aboard!